 Configure an Instance of Collector

 A Collector instance is created by defining collector configuration in a component version descriptor (antora.yml).
-The collector configuration is defined using the collector key under the ext in that file.
+This configuration is defined using the collector subkey under the ext key in that file.

-The ext key is the designated area in the component version descriptor for extensions to use to define additional configuration.
+The ext key is the designated area in the component version descriptor for extensions to define additional configuration.

 collector key